jacsaddict/app_waffle_order/README.md

 An order system app able to send messages through server(need to design by your self).

-Environment: Android Studio (developing tool : 1.0.23) with React Native.
+Environment: Android Studio (SDK tools : 23.0.1) with React Native.